Armitage35/cci_doc_v2/README.md

 ## Introduction

-This repo aims at building both automated and curated documentation for Bumper to Bumper new graphQL API.
+This repo aims at building both automated and curated documentation for Uni-Select's new graphQL API.
 To achieve this, we use:

 -   [VuePress](https://vuepress.vuejs.org/) to generate static pages from Markdown documents
 -   [GraphQL Markdown](https://github.com/exogen/graphql-markdown) to generate Markdown documents out of the publicly available schema